publisha/student_site/pages/howtobuildyoursite.md

 Use the template link to receive the repository in your own github account.
 Make sure that you choose the `Public` option.

-> You should now have a copy of the template web site in your github
+> You should now have a copy of the template web site in your github account.

 Although it is always possible to edit the files directly on the github site, there is a much better way!

 ### Getting a local copy

-> note we can do with just Atom
+Select the repository just created and locate the button labelled `Clone or download`.
+Once you click this, you need to copy the URL (the button to the right of the URL field will copy this for you).

-Open GitHub Desktop (previously installed) and sign in.
-Fill in the details.
-You can untick the submit details.
-You should see you repository previously created from the template.
-Select this and choose the blue button bottom left that says `Clone your repository`.
-At this point you will be asked for a location where you want to save the repository.
-The `Local Path` box allows you to choose the location.
-I advise **not** using Google drive but you can use Creative Cloud.
+> Now open Atom with one new file open.

 Choose a local space or even Creative Cloud (don’t use google drive)